Loans You Can Trust, From Your Local Lenders

 A credit union is a not-for-profit cooperative financial institution that provides financial services

 for its members.
-Credit Unions are owned by their members and their main purpose is to serve the financial needs of its membership.
+Credit Unions are owned by their members and their main purpose is to serve the financial needs of their membership.
 Because of this mission, credit unions are on the forefront

-of providing thrift and high value financial products and customer service to its membership.
+of providing thrift and high value financial products and customer service to their membership.

 Community banks are independent, locally owned and operated institutions with assets ranging